19hours/sg-statutes/Acts/Allied Health Professions Act.md

 (vi)

-instruments to assess mobility, physical functions and quality of life.
+instruments to assess mobility, physical functions and quality of life;

 (d)